Suma-Marri/COP6526_Homework2/README.md

 # COP6526 Homework 2

+For this assignment, I used Google Colab to run my assignments.

+Question 1 -
+Question 2 -
+Question 3 -

 1. https://colab.research.google.com/drive/1Tu7xeYM0qBB-RkqLSnYGrIyzb3q7bYo1?usp=sharingLinks to an external site.
 (This question is based on a colab assignment of Stanford Univ CS246 ).
 (15 points)

 2. (1) Design a PySpark program to do logistic regression using "LogisticRegression" in "pyspark.ml.classification", with the dataset data_logistic_regression.csvDownload data_logistic_regression.csv.
 (7 points)